Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Extra Experimental Results

 One may also be interested in the noisy perturbation setup where system parameters keep changing at every time step.
 This setup extends the Robust RL framework where the perturbation is fixed throughout the whole episode.
 The specific experimental setup noisy perturbation is as follows: the environmental parameter starts from the nominal value and follows a zero-mean Gaussian random walk at each time step.
+The nominal value and the standard deviation of the Gaussian random walk are recorded in Table~\ref{tab:random_walk}.
 The experimental result on \textit{quadruped\_walk} is shown in Figure~\ref{fig:noisy_params}.
-In this experiment, \textit{L1 Reg} achieves the best robustness, while our method \textit{Adv USR} achieves Top-2 performance in 3 out of 4 perturbations.
-While \textit{L1 Reg} performs less effectively in the case of fixed perturbation, it implies that different regularizers do have different impacts on these two types of perturbations.
+In this experiment, \textit{L1-Reg} achieves the best robustness, while our method \textit{Adv-USR} achieves Top-2 performance in 3 out of 4 perturbations.
+While \textit{L1-Reg} performs less effectively in the case of fixed perturbation, it implies that different regularizers do have different impacts on these two types of perturbations.
 For noisy perturbation, environmental parameters walk randomly around the nominal value and reach the extreme value less often, which requires a less conservative robust RL algorithm.
-Our algorithm \textit{Adv USR}, originally designed for fixed perturbation problem, achieves good but not the best performance, which leads to an interesting future research direction on the trade-off between robustness and conservativeness.
+Our algorithm \textit{Adv-USR}, originally designed for fixed perturbation problem, achieves good but not the best performance, which leads to an interesting future research direction on the trade-off between robustness and conservativeness.